 - Deciduous tree or large shrub, 20-30 ft (6-9 m) high, oval to rounded.
 Branches glabrous; trunk bark light to yellow green with white vertical stripes.
 Leaves opposite, simple, 3-5 lobed, 10-15 cm long and wide, base cordate to sub-cordate, tip acuminate, margin finely serrate, pale to rich green above (golden yellow in fall), pale and glabrous below, petiole 2.5-7.5 cm, groove at point of attachment.
 Flowers small, green-yellow, in slender, 7-10 cm long, nodding clusters (racemes).
 Fruit (samaras) about 3 cm long, wings form a wide angle or nearly horizontal.

 - Sun to part shade.
-Similar to A. capilles and A. pensylvanicum, but not commonly cultivated but some consider it a superior ornamental.
+Similar to A. capilles and A. pensylvanicum, but not commonly cultivated, although some consider it a superior ornamental.

-- 'Joe Witt': a selection from from the University of Washington's Washington Park Arboretum, it was named by plantsman Dan Hinkley for the former Arboretum curator Joseph A. Witt.
-Two trees in front of Milam Hall.
+- 'Joe Witt': a selection from the University of Washington's Washington Park Arboretum.
+It was named by plantsman Dan Hinkley for the former Arboretum curator Joseph A. Witt.
+Two trees of 'Joe Witt' are in front of Milam Hall.

 - 'White Tigress': A cultivar that is often described as a hybrid, possibly A. davidii x A. tegmentosum; but authoritative documentation is lacking.
 Some consider it the most heat tolerant of the snakebark maples.

 - Silverton, Oregon: The Oregon Garden